 The Aquos R Compact is the first Sharp phone to ship with Android Oreo (8.0) with the company promising at least two major upgrades in the future.

-The Softbank version will be offered in the following colour options: moon white, tourmaline black, diamond yellow, amethyst purple.
+The Softbank version is offered in the following colour options: moon white, tourmaline black, diamond yellow, amethyst purple.

 The Aquos R Compact measures 132 x 66 x 9.6 mm and weighs 140 grams.